Interesting thread going on Slashdot about PM for beginners. Making things happen gets a nice mention.

 But without talking to your team, and without establishing credibility and leadership, no book, degree, or IQ, will be of any use to you as a project manager.
 Start with your team first and earn their trust.

-5 thoughts on “Project management for beginners”
+5 Responses to “Project management for beginners”

 Hopefully it’ll get modded up – I put a link to it and noted that it was “official.”